ubcgif/dcip3d/content/runprog/dcinv.rst

 .. _dcinv:

-DCoctreeInv
+DCInv3D
 ===========

-``DCoctreeInv`` performs the inversion of the DC resistivity data over octree meshes.
+``DCInv3D`` performs the inversion of the DC resistivity data over octree meshes.

 Control parameters and input files
 ----------------------------------

-As a command line argument, ``DCoctreeInv`` requires an input file containing all parameters and files needed to carry out the inversion.
+As a command line argument, ``DCInv3D`` requires an input file containing all parameters and files needed to carry out the inversion.
 The following shows the required format:

 .. figure:: ../../images/dcinv.PNG
         :figwidth: 75%